cnabio/cnab-spec/101-bundle-json.md

 This section describes the format and function of the `bundle.json` document.

+The `bundle.json` file is a representation of bundle metadata.
+It MUST be represented as [Canonical JSON](http://wiki.laptop.org/go/Canonical_JSON).
+While Canonical JSON is parseable by any JSON parser, its serialized form is consistent.
+This is a necessity when comparing two textual representations of the same data (such as when hashing).

+> JSON data in this document has been formatted for readability using line breaks and indentation.
+This is not Canonical JSON.
+These examples were generated using the UNIX command `canonjson SOURCE.json | jq .` Where appropriate, the Canonical JSON text will also be provided.
+Small snippets of JSON may be shown in the order in which the fields are described (for clarity) rather than in Canonical JSON order.

 A `bundle.json` is broken down into the following categories of information:

 - The schema version of the bundle, as a string with a `v` prefix.
 This schema is to be referenced as `v1` or `v1.0.0-WD`